Will a U Visa Ever Lead to a Green Card?

 Which U Nonimmigrants Are Eligible for a U.S. Green Card

 At the time you apply for a green card, you must continue to be eligible for U nonimmigrant status.
-This means that you must be in valid U status, and continue to assist law enforcement by providing helpful information to be used to investigate and prosecute the criminals who victimized you.
-You must not have abandoned this status in any way (for example, by refusing to cooperate with government agencies or by living outside the U.S. for an extended period of time).
+This means that you must be in valid U status (your four years cannot have run out), and you must be continuing to assist U.S. law enforcement by providing helpful information, to be used to investigate and prosecute the criminals who victimized you.
+You must not have abandoned this status in any way (for example, by refusing to cooperate with government agencies or by living outside the United States for an extended period of time).

 You might be eligible to apply for permanent residence after meeting the following requirements: